aakashs07/aakashs07.github.io/index.md

 _Going into hibernation as I am currently working on my Dissertation_

 Quest: What are some polarity cues in news articles?
-- A1.
+- A2.
 Comparison of opinions in embedding spaces trained on subjective and objective corpora.

+Quest: How to tackle deception in news leading to dis- or misinformation?
+- A3.
+Demystifying perceptions in online news articles: A possible path to identifying news content susceptible to deception.

 _Closed_

 Quest: What are the features in authors' vocabulary that can be captured by word embeddings?
-- A2.
+- A1.
 An authorship attribution method to identify features to classify fiction-based authors’ texts using word embeddings. _(Poster acceptance in INFORMS Business Analytics 2019 Conference)_

 ### News about my research activities